 Applicants for a second master's degree must apply through the Office of Enrollment Management/Graduate Admissions.
-A complete application, along with the official transcript of the previously earned master's degree, must be submitted to the Office of Enrollment Management/Graduate Admissions by the assigned dates (see the section on Application Deadlines).
+A complete application, along with the official transcript of the previously earned master's degree, must be submitted to the Office of Enrollment Management/Graduate Admissions by the dates specified in the Application Deadlines section.

 To be considered for admission, applicants must satisfy the General University Requirements for Graduate Admission, as well as any specific requirements set by the master's degree program they are applying to.
-Holders of a master's degree awarded by AUS are considered to have met the

-AUS General University Requirements for Graduate Admission.
+Holders of a master's degree awarded by AUS are considered to have met the AUS General University Requirements for Graduate Admission.

-Graduate courses applied towards a previously earned master's degree may be considered for transfer credit.
+Graduate courses applied towards a previously earned master's degree may be considered for transfer of credit hours.
 Whether the first master's degree was awarded by AUS or by another university, the grades earned for courses completed to fulfill the requirements of the first master's degree program will not count in the calculation of the cumulative GPA for the second master's degree program.
 Approved courses that meet the graduation requirements of the second master's degree program will be recorded as transferred courses.
-For details on transfer of credits, see Transfer Credit Policy later in this section.
+For more information on transfer of credit hours, see Transfer of Credit Hours later in this section.